okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 For the sample app use the **Issuer URI** from the custom authorization server named “default”.
-To find this value, go to **Security > API** in the Admin console.
+To find this value, go to **Security > API** in the Admin Console.
 Under the **Authorization servers** tab, the default authorization server’s Issuer URI is displayed in the list.

 An example of the URI is:  `https://dev-foo.okta.com/oauth2/default`.